 Security Personnel On Campus

 Information Security at UCSB is a distributed effort shared among IT teams and individuals across campus.
-You can find key resources in your divisions, departments, and in ETS.
+You can find key resources in your divisions, departments, and in ITS.
 Here are some places to start.

 Office of the CIO

-Sam Horowitz, CISO samh@ucsb.edu
+Jackson Muhirwe, CISO drjackson@ucsb.edu

-Core IT (Enterprise Technology Services)
+Core IT (Information Technology Services)

 Security Operations Center (SOC) security@ucsb.edu